'What's in a name? That which we call a rose by any other name would smell as sweet'.-William Shakespeare

 There was reportedly one particular incident, where a passenger had forgotten the train ticket, but was allowed to proceed with the trip by the ticket collector.

-It was no doubt our killer, and the indicative intimation was that it transpired on the day that Mr Beale had been murdered, and when the mysterious card was found by Mrs Holmwood afterward.
+It was no doubt our killer, and the indicative intimation was that it transpired on the day that Mr Beale had been murdered, and when the mysterious card was found by Mrs Holmwood afterwards.
 Yes, the same card that had the name of Buslingthorpe Blossoms, and that was in itself perhaps more than circumstantial.

 Thus, I told Brunswick to send one of the officers to the flower shop of the Lady Buslingthorpe, whilst I along with Brunswick left the headquarters at Mackenzie Street and headed towards the train station at Southern Cross Railway Station on Spencer Street.